 Now consider the fact there has never been a SAAMI-standardized, factory-produced .30-caliber magnum cartridge with all the preceding attributes.

 Exactly—the cartridge already is SAAMI-standardized; Hornady did so to speed adoption.
 SAAMI lists a maximum average pressure (MAP) of 65,000 PSI, same as the 6.5 PRC.
 With a 3.7-inch maximum COAL, the .300 PRC will fit, feed and function in existing long actions.
-Rifles I have seen and used include bolt-action models built by GA Precision and H-S Precision, built for Hornady to cover this release.
-Quinlan tells me detachable box magazines currently available for the .300 PRC include offerings from AI, Accurate Mag, H-S Precision and MDT.
+Rifles I have seen and used include bolt-action models built by GA Precision, built for Hornady to cover this release.
+Quinlan tells me detachable box magazines currently available for the .300 PRC include offerings from AI, Accurate Mag and MDT.

 The 225-grain ELD-M carries a G7 ballistic coefficient of .391 (G1 of .777) and travels at an advertised muzzle velocity of 2860 fps.
 In pre-release testing, our group noted average velocity of 2876 fps with the load.
 At that speed, at 1,000 yards velocity is still sizzling at 1835 fps.
 Energy is a thumping 1,682 ft.-lbs.
 Time of flight to reach that 1,000-yard mark is a mere 1.305 seconds.